bobanetwork/gateway-data/.github/ISSUE_TEMPLATE/add-ecosystem-project.md

 - **Logo URL (Dark):**  //  only svg supported
 - **visible:**  //  true or false - determine to show or hide project on gateway.

+- [] Light icon file has been attached?
+- [] Dark icon file has been attached?

 ---

 ### Additional Notes